Noa-gv/On-The-Sky/README.md

 ## 🖥️ Client-Side (Angular)

 - Developed using **Angular**
-- Login and registration forms with field validations
+- Login and registration forms with input validation
-- Flight list view available to all logged-in users
+- Flight list view available to all logged-in users:
+  - Flights are grouped and displayed by **country**
+  - Users can filter/search flights by country name
-- Flight booking form (Travel) allowing users to select a flight and enter details
+- Flight booking form (Travel) allowing users to select a flight and enter personal details
 - Admin-only features:
-  - Flight management page (Full CRUD)
+  - **Flight management** page (Full CRUD) – including assignment to countries
-  - Booking management with approval/decline/extension functionality
+  - **Booking management** – approve, decline, or extend existing bookings
-- Uses Angular `HttpClient` to communicate with the backend
+- Uses Angular `HttpClient` to communicate with the ASP.NET Core backend via RESTful APIs
-- Routing based on user role (`Role`)
+- Routing and access control based on user role (`User` / `Admin`)
+- Data models (interfaces) for `User`, `Flight`, `Travel`, and `Country`
-- Styled with CSS and Tailwind for responsive and clean UI
+- Styled with CSS and optionally Tailwind for a responsive, clean UI

 ---